Aboriginal Headstart On-Reserve Program (AHSOR)

 Parental and Family Involvement - The purpose is to support parents’ and families as the child’s primary caregiver/teacher.
 This provides the opportunity to empower parents to bring forth their knowledge and gifts and to further develop as role models for their children and community.
 Ultimately we want parents to be more confident and assertive and to have a deeper understanding of child development.

-The AHSOR program has a book/toy lending library that is available to all.
-The ASHOR program also has computer classes for children and playgroups on a bi-weekly basis.
-We also have a program entitled the Dolly Parton Imagination Library in our community.
-This is a program that offers free books to children 0-5 years but must be registered into the program to quality.
+The AHSOR program initiates home visits on a daily basis and programming such as playgroups on a bi-weekly basis.
+We are also part of the Dolly Parton Imagination Library in our community.
+This is a program that offers free books to children 0-5 years but must be registered into the program to qualify.

-Should you have any questions in regards, please do not hesitate to contact Sheila Sinclair or Nancy Tindall to register into the program.
+Should you have any questions in regards, please do not hesitate to contact Cherish Sumner to register into the program.